 Sekou holds a BArch from Cornell University and an MArch from Harvard University, and is licensed to practice architecture in New York and California.

-Jennifer is a licensed architect with the Ontario Association of Architects and member of the Royal Architectural Institute of Canada.
-Previously licensed with Nova Scotia Association of Architects.
-Associate at superkül (Toronto, Canada).
-Past Associate at MacKay-Lyons Sweetapple Architects (Halifax, Canada).
-Current Lecturer at Toronto Metropolitan University (formerly Ryerson University).
-Jennifer previously taught in the undergraduate and graduate level at University of Waterloo, Dalhousie University, and the GSD (Career Discovery).
-Current vice-chair of Building Equality in Architecture Toronto, Executive Committee (BEAT).
+Jennifer is an architect, educator, and advocate with over 15 years in professional practice.
+She is a registered architect in Ontario, Canada (previously registered in Nova Scotia, Canada), a principal at Place of Work Architecture Studio (Halifax/Toronto, Canada), and assistant professor at Toronto Metropolitan University’s Department of Architectural Science (Toronto, Canada).
+Past associate at superkül (Toronto, Canada) and MacKay-Lyons Sweetapple Architects (Halifax, Canada).
+Jennifer previously taught at the undergraduate and graduate level at University of Waterloo, Dalhousie University, and the GSD (Career Discovery).
+Current chair of Building Equality in Architecture Toronto, Executive Committee (BEAT).
 Current mentor for Ontario Association of Architects Internship Program, past mentor for Nova Scotia Association of Architects Internship Program.
 She is also a Mentor with Harvard Women in Design (WiD), Harvard Mentor Collective, Carleton Alumni Program.
 Planning committee for International Landscape Collaborative (GSD initiated organization).

 Follow Jennifer on LinkedIn.